refaee81/Azure_WebAPP_Agentic_AI/README.md

 # Azure_WebAPP_Databricks_Agentic_AI

-The modular AI system is designed to efficiently route and answer user queries using a combination of FAQ, semantic search, and AI models via a customized model deployed in Databricks, all while maintaining strong evaluation, logging, and governance practices.
+The modular AI system is designed to efficiently route and answer user queries using a combination of FAQ, semantic search, and AI models via a customized model deployed in Databricks and serviced via a dedicated endpoint; all while maintaining strong evaluation, logging, and governance practices.

 The azure WebApp is using Flask with html template to be uploaded.